netket/netket/docs/docs/hilbert.md

 ## The `DiscreteHilbert` interface

-Discrete Hilbert spaces have a much more full fledged API.
 {ref}`netket.hilbert.DiscreteHilbert` is also an abstract class from which any hilbert space with countable (or discrete) local degrees of freedom must inherit.
 Examples of such spaces are spins or bosons on a lattice.